osome-iu/DrifterBot/README.md

 ## Citation

-Please cite our paper as:
+You may cite our preprint as:

 ```
 @techreport{drifter2020,